Opcode prefix

-In computing, an opcode prefix is a numeric value that alters the function of a following opcode.
+In computing, an opcode prefix is a numeric prefix code that alters the function of a following opcode.
 On some instruction set architectures multiple opcode prefixes are allowed sequentially, with all combining to alter the subsequent opcode.
 The opcode prefix is a portion of a larger machine language instruction that specifies the operation to be performed.

 In addition to the opcode, some instructions specify the operands the operation will act upon.
 Opcode prefixes may alter the number, size, or addressing mode of the operands.

 RISC processors do not use opcode prefixes.

 Types of prefixes

 Opcode prefixes generally fall into two categories: